withastro/roadmap/active-rfcs/0000-build-performance.md

 # Unresolved questions

-- Conceptually we expect these changes to have a dramatic effect on build performance, particularly on very large sites.
-The slowness of Astro's current build can be felt on sites such as docs.astro.build already.
-- We have not tested the performance of this new build to get a better indication of the difference.
-When it is available behind a flag we should confirm that it has the effect we desire by updating our implementation in the [ssg-build-performance-tests](https://github.com/seancdavis/ssg-build-performance-tests) project.
+- We don't have data on the performance difference this change will make.
+Conceptually we believe it will make a big difference, and will get a better indication once the flagged version has been merged in.